maylynn-ng/form-component/README.md

 ##### If I had more time 🧨

-- Possibly implement routing to make logo route back to userForm page
+- Possibly implement routing to make logo link back to userForm page
-- Add more animations: between pages, shake if user clicks on disabled button
+- Add more animations: between pages, shake if user clicks on disabled button, etc.
 - Create this as more of a template so that it could be reused throughout the app